AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/pages/seo-understanding-pages.md

 >[!TIP]
 >
->Click on the&nbsp;High Impact&nbsp;link in the&nbsp;To Do&nbsp;box, this will redirect you to the Issues tab and show you high priority problems to solve.
+>Click on the High Impact link in the To Do box, this will redirect you to the Issues tab and show you high priority problems to solve.

 ## Pages Tab {#pages-tab}